codeforpdx/recordexpungPDX/README.md

 # recordexpungPDX
 [![Build Status](https://travis-ci.com/codeforpdx/recordexpungPDX.svg?branch=master)](https://travis-ci.com/codeforpdx/recordexpungPDX)

 A project to automate expunging qualifying criminal records.
-This project is done in conjunction with the Multnomah County Public Defender's Office.
+This project is done in conjunction with Qiu-Qiu Law.
 [Learn more in the wiki](https://github.com/codeforpdx/recordexpungPDX/wiki).

 Please read our [code of conduct](http://www.codeforpdx.org/about/conduct).